tangly-team/tangly-os/src/site/website/content/expertise/expertise-technical/software-craftsmanship.md

 It is easy to be overwhelmed by newly inherited legacy Java code.
 Legacy code can be difficult to work with.
 It can be helpful to have an extra set of eyes and a bunch of techniques for dealing with it.
-I can help review your software to identify areas of risk and create approaches for mitigation.
+We help review your software to identify areas of risk and create approaches for mitigation.

 - Review, prioritize, and organize existing legacy code
 - Retrofit unit tests into legacy code, so it’s safe to refactor and modernize